When the Body Says No: How Stress and Love Shaped a MS Journey

 But life is not a straight line.

-I later heard that she immigrated to Australia and broke up with the partner she had during the time I saw her as a client.
-She had fallen for the kitesurfing firefighter who brought stability, a passionate relationship, and, for her, having recently immigrated, it brought her the sense of community, as he had established roots there.
-From the outside, it looked promising: a fresh start in a new country.
+Years later, she shared that she would emigrate with her partner to Australia.
+Later, I heard she broke up with her partner because she had fallen for the kite surfing firefighter, who brought a passionate relationship, stability, and, for her, having recently immigrated, a sense of community, as he had established roots there.
+From the outside, it looked promising: a fresh, happy start in a new country.

 Pitifully for her, she had stepped into a relationship that gradually turned sour.
-This one was marked by control, financial struggle (he lost his job as a firefighter due to mental illness), and emotional turbulence.
+This one was marked by control, financial struggle (he lost his job due to mental illness), and emotional turbulence.

 She carried the weight of being the only one working.
 He became increasingly possessive.
 Neighbours would later tell me how often she came by, asking if they could go for a walk because she felt so stressed she needed to escape the house.